 The past and continuing colonial and imperial crimes of the economic core have left the economies, communities and environments in the global periphery vulnerable to the worst impacts of climate change.
 Those who are least responsible for climate change will suffer its gravest consequences, and 'countries that have succeeded in externalising environmental pressures have accrued an ecological debt to other nations' (Hornborg and Martinez-Alier 2016: 330).
-Ruggiero and South (2013: 13) argue that neoliberal discourses rationalise 'harm against humans and the environment' as the inevitable outcome of economic growth, such that effectively 'the entire planet is given to those who are most capable of exploiting it.'
-Without consideration of the colonial and imperialist history, trajectory, and current status of the global economy, including, for example the 'new scramble for Africa' (Ayers 2013), proposed technological 'solutions' to the climate crisis and biodiversity loss are fundamentally flawed.
+Ruggiero and South (2013: 13) argued that neoliberal discourses rationalise 'harm against humans and the environment' as the inevitable outcome of economic growth, such that, effectively, 'the entire planet is given to those who are most capable of exploiting it'.
+Without consideration of the colonial and imperialist history, trajectory and current status of the global economy, including the 'new scramble for Africa' (Ayers 2013), proposed technological 'solutions' to the climate crisis and biodiversity loss are fundamentally flawed.

-To keep the global average temperature rise to less than 1.5°C, humanity's focus needs to shift to a rapid de-escalation in extraction, production and consumption.
-More resource-efficient design, reducing the need for mining on land and sea, and rapidly increasing recycling of already mined materials will go some way in this process.
-As the IUCN (2020) argues: 'the repair, recycling and reuse of products should be encouraged to help reduce the demand for raw materials from the deep sea.
-Enhancing product design to make use of less or alternative materials can also reduce demand.'
-So, too, can designing green technology and solar panels in such a way that metals and minerals are easily recoverable at the end of the product life cycle (United Nations Environment Program 2013).
-Reducing extraction, production and consumption is, however, contradicted in capitalism, which requires endless growth.
+To keep the global average temperature rise to less than 1.5°C, humanity's focus needs to shift to a rapid de-escalation of extraction, production and consumption.
+More resource-efficient design, reducing the need for mining on land and sea and rapidly increasing recycling of already mined materials will go some way in this process.
+As the IUCN (2018: 2) has argued, 'the repair, recycling and reuse of products should be encouraged to help reduce the demand for raw materials from the deep sea.
+Enhancing product design to make use of less or alternative materials can also reduce demand'.
+So, too, can designing green technologies and solar panels in such a way that metals and minerals are easily recoverable at the end of the product life cycle (UN Environment Programme 2013).
+However, the reduction of extraction, production and consumption is contradicted in capitalism, which requires endless growth.

-In light of this, it is easy to be pessimistic, and difficult to imagine a post-capitalist future.
-Yet, in face of these challenges, design research may offer some optimistic and positive inspiration for green and digital criminology scholars.
-Design research is the scholarly inquiry into design practices, or what Cross (2006) - in epistemological terms - refers to as 'designerly ways of knowing.'
-Design researchers also have a long history of engaging with questions of sustainability (Paulos et al. 2008) and are actively imagining alternative post-capitalist and post-anthropocentric futures (Light et al. 2017; Yigitcanlar et al. 2019).
+In light of this, it is easy to be pessimistic and difficult to imagine a post-capitalist future.
+In the face of these challenges, however, design research may offer some optimistic inspiration for green and digital criminology scholars.
+Design research is the scholarly inquiry into design practices, or what Cross (2006) referred to-in epistemological terms-as 'designerly ways of knowing'.
+Design researchers also have a long history of engaging with questions of sustainability (Paulos et al. 2008) and are actively imagining alternative post-capitalist and post-anthropocentric futures (Light, Powell and Shklovski 2017; Yigitcanlar, Foth and Kamruzzaman 2019).

-Some of this design research is grounded in critical-and often uncomfortable-reflections and self-assessments as to the way design disciplines enable extractivism, consumption and waste, and are complicit in ongoing social and environmental harm (Monteiro 2019).
+Some of this design research is grounded in critical-and often uncomfortable-reflections and self-assessments as to the way design disciplines enable extractivism, consumption and waste and are complicit in ongoing social and environmental harms (Monteiro 2019).
 These reflections have generated opportunities to consider more-than-human futures (Clarke et al. 2019; Loh et al. 2020; Wakkary 2021).
-Dourish (2010) questions design's focus on the individual user and calls for moving beyond efficiency gains and usability in order to extend design's remit beyond behavioural patterns and consumption choices to include notions of citizenship and polity.
-He argues for designing 'technologies of scale making' that can boost community activism and mount political engagement at a scale necessary to combat the ecological crises we are facing.
-Similarly, Foth and colleagues (2015; see also Foth 2018) seek to bestow design with a wider remit to account for civil society and civic responsibilities beyond the designed artifact itself.
+Dourish (2010) questioned design's focus on the individual user and called for moving beyond efficiency gains and usability to extend design's remit beyond behavioural patterns and consumption choices to include notions of citizenship and polity.
+He argued for designing 'technologies of scale making' that can boost community activism and mount political engagement at a scale necessary to combat the ecological crises we are facing.
+Similarly, Foth et al. (2015; see also Foth 2018) have sought to bestow design with a wider remit to account for civil society and civic responsibilities beyond the designed artifact itself.